Inspection

 4. Mark the belt with chalk in a clearly visible place.

 5. Turn the engine by the crankshaft pulley in the direction of rotation until the chalk mark is visible.
-At the same time, inspect the belt section by section.
+Inspect the belt section by section.